walkerlj0/Selenium_Course_Example_Code/tips/csharp/content/chapters/15-right-click.md

 ## Expected Behavior

-When you save this file and run it (e.g., `nunit3-console.exe .\RightClick.sln` from the command-line) here is what will happen.
+When you save this file and run it (e.g., `dotnet test` from the command-line) here is what will happen.

 + Open the browser
 + Visit the page
 + Find and right-click the area of the page that renders a custom context menu
-+ Navigate to the context menu option with keyboard keys and select it
 + JavaScript alert appears
 + Grab the text of the JavaScript alert
 + Assert that the text from the alert is what we expect